 - Clerk, Justice James D. Herple, Illinois Court of Appeals, Third District, 1982-1983

-- Group Head, KMKSC Commercial Finance Practice Group
+- Group Head, KMK Commercial Finance Practice Group

 - Vice Chair, Bankruptcy Practice Group, Primerus International Society of Law Firms

 Professional Associations and Memberships:

 - Wisconsin State Bar Association

 - Milwaukee County Bar Association